Hell in a Cell (2015): Preliminary matches

 The actual pay-per-view opened with John Cena's open Challenge for the WWE United States Championship.
 Zeb Colter interrupted Cena's pre-match promo, introducing the returning Alberto Del Rio as Cena's opponent.
 The ending saw Del Rio counter an Attitude Adjustment, perform a backstabber and a superkick on a kneeling Cena, and pinned him to win the title for the first time.

 Next, Roman Reigns faced Bray Wyatt in a Hell in a Cell match.
-During the match, Wyatt performed a side slam off the ring apron though a table on Reigns and scored a near-fall.
+During the match, Wyatt performed a side slam off the ring apron through a table on Reigns and scored a near-fall.
 Reigns performed a powerbomb on Wyatt through a table for a near-fall.
 Reigns performed a spear on Wyatt off the ring apron through a table and pinned Wyatt for a near-fall.
 Reigns attempted another spear only for Wyatt to counter it into a Sister Abigail on Reigns for a near-fall.
 In the end, Reigns threw Wyatt into a kendo stick wedged in the padding of a turnbuckle and pinned Wyatt after a spear to win the match.

 After that, The New Day (Big E and Kofi Kingston) defended the WWE Tag Team Championship against The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 In the end, Big E hit Bubba Ray with Xavier Woods' trombone.
 Kingston pinned Bubba Ray after performing Trouble in Paradise to retain the titles.

 In the fourth match, Charlotte defended the WWE Divas Championship against Nikki Bella.
 The match ended when Charlotte forced Nikki to submit to the Figure-Eight Leglock to retain the title.

 After that, Seth Rollins defended the WWE World Heavyweight Championship against Kane.
-During the match, Kane performed a chokelslam on Rollins for a near-fall.
+During the match, Kane performed a chokeslam on Rollins for a near-fall.
 Kane attempted another chokeslam through a broadcast table on Rollins, but Rollins countered with a powerbomb onto another broadcast table.
-In the end, Kane attempted another chokeslam, however Rollins pinned Kane after a Pedigree to retain the title.
+In the end, Kane attempted another chokeslam, however, Rollins pinned Kane after a Pedigree to retain the title.

-In the penultimate match, Kevin Owens defended the WWE Intercontinental Championship against Ryback.
+In the penultimate match, Kevin Owens defended the Intercontinental Championship against Ryback.
 The match ended when Owens pinned Ryback after a Pop-up powerbomb to retain the title.